 To create the effect, I used simple mint candy I bought from the market.
 I crushed the candy into pieces and then attached them inside the cut in the cake, piece by piece, with tweezers and a lot of patience.
 Did someone say occupational therapy?

 In addition, I found a great opportunity to fix the recipe of the previous cake’s Oreo cream.
-At the time I used white chocolate that badly affected the texture.
-So this time I reincorporated mascarpone back into the recipe and reduced the Oreo cookies that may have also acted as a second culprit.
+I reincorporated mascarpone (instead of white chocolate) back into the recipe and reduced the Oreo cookies that may have also acted as a second culprit.
 Now the cream is perfect.
 Not only that, but it gives it a nice granite look to the cake and creates a better geode effect.

 A few notes

 - You may prepare the cake layers in advance and freeze them (up to a month!).
 Thaw the layers in the fridge overnight before assembling.